pipebots/sprintBotBLEControl/Documentation.md

 ## Successes (Yays, Woops)
 - It worked!
 - Simple to use and drive
+- Others able to use and drive by simply downloading the app (more covid secure than a controller ;) )
 - Attention to dissassebly and ease of access to the drive system really helpful
 - Connecting different payloads simple due to plug and socket board.
 -